Gelson Fernandes: International career

 The next four years saw manager Ottmar Hitzfeld continue to select Fernandes for the national team squad but he was barred in the midfield by Valon Behrami, Granit Xhaka and Blerim Džemaili.
 Fernandes played 22 minutes and helped Switzerland qualify for the World Cup after winning 2–1 against Albania on 11 October 2013.
-Manager Vladimir Petković named him in the 23-man squad for the finals in Brazil, having made it on two occasions.
+Manager Vladimir Petković named him in the 23-man squad for the 2014 FIFA World Cup, having made it on two occasions.
 His only appearance in the tournament came on 1 July 2014 against Argentina in the Round of 16, playing 54 minutes, as the national side lost 1–0.

 Following the end of the tournament, Fernandes spent the two years on the substitute bench under the new management of Vladimir Petković.
 During which, he made his 50th appearance for Switzerland, coming against Poland on 18 November 2014, as the national side drew 2–2.
 In May 2016, Manager Petković chose Fernandes in the 23-man squad for the finals in France ahead of the UEFA Euro 2016 tournament.
 In two of the three group games, he came on from the substitute bench in the remaining ten minutes of the match.
 In the Round of 16 against Poland, Fernandes came on as a substitute and played the whole match, leading up to the penalty shoot-out, which, as the national side lost on penalties.

 Following the end of the UEFA Euro 2016 tournament, he was featured in five matches for the next two years.
 Despite missing out in play-offs, Switzerland went on to qualify for the World Cup after beating Northern Ireland 1–0 on aggregate.
 Fernandes was included in the Switzerland national football team 23 man squad for the 2018 FIFA World Cup in Russia.
 However, he was featured as an unused substitute, as the national side was eliminated from the tournament, losing 1–0 against Sweden in the last 16.
 Following this, Fernandes announced his retirement from international football.